burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Technically, you can write in the same place (atomically).
 In reality, however, in real hardware, it leads to phenomena called an **invalidation storm**.
 It can lead to big performance bottlenecks in protocols such as [MSI](https://en.wikipedia.org/wiki/MSI_protocol).

 25. **Read after Read is not a race.** If two instructions perform a read and another performs a read as well from another thread, then in this case, there is no race condition.
 So, you can safely perform read after read without any synchronization.
-Another pair's read/write, write/read, write/write lead to race and nondeterministic behavior.
+Another pair's read/write, write/read, write/write leads to race and nondeterministic behavior.

 26. **If you are using parallel algorithms, then use work-efficient algorithms.** If you want to replace a sequential algorithm with a parallel version, then firstly, practical parallel algorithms should be work-efficient.

-This property means that if the launch algorithm is in a single core, it should have the same asymptotic behavior in terms of compute complexity as a best (or good) sequential algorithm.
+This property means that if the launch algorithm is in a single core, it should have the same asymptotic behavior in terms of computational complexity as a best (or good) sequential algorithm.

 27. **Use Modern Compilers.** Compiler developers create new optimizations with each release.